alicebob/miniredis/README.md

    - ZSCORE

-Since this is intended to be used in unittests timeouts are not implemented.
+Since miniredis is intended to be used in unittests timeouts are not implemented.
 You can use `Expire()` to see if an expiration is set.
 The value returned will be that what the client set, without any interpretation.
 This is to keep things testable.